-Today we have a guest post from Qurratulain Zaheer, an avid lover of literature and all things related, about some basic options for fandom-inspired bedroom design.
+Today, we have a guest post from Qurratulain Zaheer, an avid lover of literature, about some basic options for fandom-inspired bedroom design.
 Her personal favorite theme from this post is the Pirates of the Caribbean one.
-She would like to recommend Hammonds Space for their walnut fitted bedrooms, which are perfect for recreating a nautical theme.
+She would like to recommend Hammonds for their walnut fitted bedroom options, which are perfect for recreating a nautical theme.

-For some fandom paraphernalia you might try in your own adaptation of these designs, check out this post about my fandom wishlist on Pinterest!
-Thanks for checking in, and come back next time for our August humor post.
+For some fandom paraphernalia you might try in your own adaptation of these designs, check out this post about my fandom wishlist!
+Thanks for checking in.

 The Fault in Our Stars